 What is maximum likelihood estimation?

 In case you're not familiar with it, maximum likelihood estimation is a general-purpose technique most commonly used in parametric model spaces.
-The goal is to find the distribution P^\hat P in the model that maximizes the empirical log-likelihood of the observed data.
+The goal is to find the distribution in the model that maximizes the empirical log-likelihood of the observed data.
 We're trying to answer the question: "of all the possible probability distributions in the model, which is the most likely to have generated the data that I observe?".
-Or, formally, P^=arg maxPMp(Zi,n)\hat P = \argmax_{P\in \mathcal M} p(Z_{i, \dots n}).
-"Likelihood" is just a term that we use to describe the density pp when we're talking about it as a quantity that itself isn't fixed (in the sense that we don't know what the true density is so we have to consider multiple options).
-If Zi,nZ_{i,\dots n} are assumed independent and identically distributed, the density factors over ZiZ_i and if we take a log (the argmax is the same either way) the product becomes a sum so we get P^=arg maxPM1ninp(Zi)\hat P = \argmax_{P \in \mathcal M} \frac{1}{n}\sum_i^n p(Z_i).
-We can also use the more condensed notation P^=arg maxPMPnlogp\hat P = \argmax_{P \in \mathcal M} \mathbb P_n \log p.
+Or, formally, .
+"Likelihood" is just a term that we use to describe the density when we're talking about it as a quantity that itself isn't fixed (in the sense that we don't know what the true density is so we have to consider multiple options).
+If are assumed independent and identically distributed, the density factors over and if we take a log (the argmax is the same either way) the product becomes a sum so we get .
+We can also use the more condensed notation .

 This strategy is most often only usable for parametric models.
-If we have a parametric model, the maximum likelihood problem P^=arg maxPMPnlogp\hat P = \argmax_{P \in \mathcal M} \mathbb P_n \log p can be equivalently stated as P^=arg maxθΘPnlogpθ\hat P = \argmax_{\theta \in \mathcal \Theta} \mathbb P_n \log p_\theta.
-The advantage of this is that we've reduced the problem of looking at every possible distribution in M\mathcal M to a problem of looking at all possible values of the parameter Θ\Theta, which is a finite-dimensional vector space like Rp\mathbb R^p.
-If the log-likelihood function is differentiable in θ\theta, this is a classical optimization problem, the kind of which is solvable using tools from calculus.
-In particular, if Pnlogpθ\mathbb P_n \log p_\theta as a function of θ\theta is maximized at some value θ^\hat\theta, then we know that the derivative at θ^\hat\theta must be 0.
-For simple models (e.g. linear regression) there is often an analytical solution which gives 0=Pnddθlogpθ^0 = \mathbb P_n \frac{d}{d\theta}\log p_{\hat\theta}, but generally you can use algorithms like gradient descent to find the maximum (or minimum if you put in a minus sign).
-The quantity ddθlogpθ\frac{d}{d\theta}\log p_\theta is called the score with respect to θ\theta and exactly corresponds to a path in the model space where we increment θ\theta by some small amount.
-You can think of it as the sensitivity of the log-likelihood to small changes in the parameters (which is different at each point p=pθp=p_\theta).
-When θ\theta has multiple components, the score is a vector of partial derivatives [δδθ1logpθ,δdδθplogpθ][\frac{\delta}{\delta \theta_1}\log p_\theta, \dots \frac{\delta d}{\delta \theta_p}\log p_\theta], each of which may be called the score of θj\theta_j.
-We call Pnddθlogpθ\mathbb P_n \frac{d}{d\theta}\log p_{\theta} a set of score equations (the free variable here is θ\theta) and we say that the maximum likelihood estimator θ^\hat\theta solves these score equations because at θ=θ^\theta = \hat\theta we know we have to have Pnddθlogpθ\mathbb P_n \frac{d}{d\theta}\log p_{\theta}.
+If we have a parametric model, the maximum likelihood problem can be equivalently stated as .
+The advantage of this is that we've reduced the problem of looking at every possible distribution in to a problem of looking at all possible values of the parameter , which is a finite-dimensional vector space like .
+If the log-likelihood function is differentiable in , this is a classical optimization problem, the kind of which is solvable using tools from calculus.
+In particular, if as a function of is maximized at some value , then we know that the derivative at must be 0.
+For simple models (e.g. linear regression) there is often an analytical solution which gives , but generally you can use algorithms like gradient descent to find the maximum (or minimum if you put in a minus sign).
+The quantity is called the score with respect to and exactly corresponds to a path in the model space where we increment by some small amount.
+You can think of it as the sensitivity of the log-likelihood to small changes in the parameters (which is different at each point ).
+When has multiple components, the score is a vector of partial derivatives , each of which may be called the score of .
+We call a set of score equations (the free variable here is ) and we say that the maximum likelihood estimator solves these score equations because at we know we have to have .

 All of this falls apart very quickly if you work in nonparametric model spaces because we can't transform the maximum likelihood problem into a finite-dimensional optimization.
 How do you search over an infinite dimensional space?
-Even if you have a sensible way of writing the densities in your model as a function of an infinite dimensional parameter, (e.g. another function, say say θ(ξ)\theta(\xi)), then for each "index" ξ\xi you have a score δδθ(ξ)logpθ\frac{\delta}{\delta \theta(\xi)}\log p_\theta, which means you need to solve an infinite number of score equations.
+Even if you have a sensible way of writing the densities in your model as a function of an infinite dimensional parameter, (e.g. another function, say say ), then for each "index" you have a score , which means you need to solve an infinite number of score equations.

 However, it remains to show that this actually gets us anywhere useful.
 In particular, we haven't explained why we're always moving in the direction of the hardest submodel.
-Why not pick some other direction (score) hh?
+Why not pick some other direction (score) ?
 We'd still be increasing the likelihood at each step, after all.

 Well, here's the answer.
-Remember that at each step, ϵ^\hat\epsilon is the maximizer of Pnlog(p~ϵ)\mathbb P_n \log(\tilde p_\epsilon), which is a univariate function of ϵ\epsilon.
-We know from calculus that the derivative of the maximized function at the maximizing value must be zero: 0=ddϵPnlogp~ϵϵ=ϵ^0 = \frac{d}{d\epsilon} \mathbb P_n \log\tilde p_{\epsilon} \big|_{\epsilon = \hat\epsilon}.
-Moreover recall that for a path p~ϵ\tilde p_\epsilon in a direction hh, we have that ddϵlogp~ϵϵ=0=h\frac{d}{d\epsilon} \log \tilde p_\epsilon \big|_{\epsilon=0} = h.
-After a certain number of iterations, we know that our algorithm converges, so ϵ^=0\hat\epsilon = 0, p~ϵ=0=p^\tilde p_{\epsilon=0} = \hat p^* (and the direction is h=ϕ^h=\hat\phi^*).
+Remember that at each step, is the maximizer of , which is a univariate function of .
+We know from calculus that the derivative of the maximized function at the maximizing value must be zero: .
+Moreover recall that for a path in a direction , we have that .
+After a certain number of iterations, we know that our algorithm converges, so , (and the direction is ).
 Putting that all together we get

 There is also an intuitive reason for choosing to move in the direction of the gradient, which is (as we've called it) the hardest submodel.
 This model is the hardest to estimate in because small changes in the distribution can create large changes in the target parameter.
 So by perturbing our estimate in the direction of the hardest submodel, what we're doing is finding the smallest possible change to our initially estimated distribution that creates the biggest possible debiasing effect in the parameter estimate.